melio/melio-platform-api-client-ruby/docs/VendorsApi.md

 api_instance = MelioPlatformApiClient::VendorsApi.new
 name = 'name_example' # String | The name of the Vendor to query
 opts = {
-  limit: 56 # Integer | The number of items to include in the returned list }
+  limit: 56, # Integer | The number of items to include in the returned list
+  melio_account: 'melio_account_example' # String | The `Melio-Account` header is used when a Partner wants to perform an operation on behalf of one of its Accounts.
+It contains the Account's ID which returned when creating the Account, or when retrieving all of the Partner's Accounts.
+Note that most operations are not permitted without the presence of this header.
+}

 begin